Education and Licensing

 Nova Scotia Real Estate Commission Salesperson Examination

-Effective July 1, 2015, students may now write a maximum of one supplemental examination after failing their initial examination.
+Students may write a maximum of one supplemental examination after failing their initial examination.
 If not successful on the second attempt, the student must re-take and complete the approved licensing course prior to writing a further exam.
-This may not be written sooner than one year from the last exam attempt.

 Exams are written on the second Friday of every month.
 You must register for the exam and pay the $100 (plus applicable taxes) examination fee no later than 4:00 p.m. on Friday the week before the exam.
-Exams are written in the NSAR Auditorium at 7 Scarfe Court, Dartmouth and in designated Access Nova Scotia offices across the province.
-Applications are available in the Commission office and in the Licensing Forms section of the Commission’s website.
+Exams are written in designated areas across the province by the NS Real Estate Commission.
+Applications are available in the Licensing Forms section of the Commission’s website.

 Exam Application Form